cesun00/dev-neo/content/cpu/arch/x86/instructions/format/index.md

 The high 4 bit of REX must be `0100`, rendering possible values of REX ranging from `40H` to `4FH`.

 Not all instructions require a REX prefix in 64-bit mode.
+A REX prefix is necessary only if an instruction
+1. references one of the extended registers (r8 to r15) or one of the byte registers SPL, BPL, SIL, DIL; or
+2. uses a 64-bit operand

+A REX prefix is ignored, as are its individual bits, when it is not needed for an instruction or when it does not immediately precede the opcode byte or the escape opcode byte (0FH) of an instruction for which it is needed.
+This implies that only one REX prefix, properly located, can affect an instruction.